mattiasgeniar/McAfee-Shill-Bot/README.md

 It monitors [@officialmcafee](https://twitter.com/officialmcafee)'s tweets, parses their text & images (using OCR), extracts the coin-ticker and buys them on [BitTrex](https://bittrex.com/).

+# Disclaimer - you probably don't want to use this!

+Judging by the amount of responses I'm getting, similar bots like these exist by the hundreds.
+Assume a multitude of users per bot.
+You can't win this game, I suggest you look at the source for educational purposes, but don't trade actual money/btc.

+*I am not responsible for any money you lose.*

 # Donations

 If this bot made you money in any way, I appreciate a donation: